lsma/RoboHound/README.md

 ## Currently available tools and commands:

-## Future plans:

-* Amusement-based commands, such as:
+* RoboHound:
+  * about    Print the bot's description
+* amusement extension:
   * coin     Flip a coin
   * emojify  Make the last posted image into an emoji (Blocked by discord atm)
   * fortune  Pick something from a list of words
   * pick     Pick something from a list of words
-* Moderation helpers:
+* moderation extension:
   * ban      Ban a member
   * deafen   Deafen/undeafen a member
   * kick     Kick a member